gsalaman/simple_i2c/README.md

 Sparkfun has a good primer at
 https://learn.sparkfun.com/tutorials/i2c/all

-If you look at my simple code, you'll notice we've got two main "blocks"...this one tells which I2C device address and which register in that device we're interested in:
+If you look at the code, you'll notice we've got two main "blocks"...this one tells which I2C device address and which register in that device we're interested in:
 ```
   Wire1.beginTransmission(0x20);
   Wire1.write(0x03);